 - Integrated Multimodal Airport Operations for Efficient Passenger Flow Management

-- Consortium: Nommon (Project Coordinator), Cranfield University, ISDEFE, Aimsun, Amsterdam University of Applied Sciences, Technical University of Dresden, AENA, EMT Palma and London City Airport.
+- Consortium: Nommon (project coordinator), Cranfield University, ISDEFE, Aimsun, Amsterdam University of Applied Sciences, Technical University of Dresden, AENA, EMT Palma and London City Airport.

 - 2020 – 2022